KDE/kube/docs/design.md

 Models are self contained and have an API to set i.e. a query for what to load.
 Models can load data from anywhere.
 Typically models are implemented in C++ to interface with the rest of the system, but some models may also be implemented directly in QML.

-### Actions
-An action represents something that can be done, such as "mark as read", "delete", "move somewhere", but also "show this mail" or "give me a composer to write a mail".

-An action has:
-* an id (i.e. org.kube.actions.make-as-read)
-* an ready state (a property for the UI to know when the action can be triggered, that changes depending on the context)
-* an action context, which contains everything the action needs to execute.
-* an icon
-* a name

-The action context contains the dataset the action works upon plus any additional information that is required.
-A mark-as-read action for instance only requires the mail-set to work on, while a tag-with action requires any entity (mail, event, ...) and a tag (unless there is one action per tag...).
-The action can, through property-binding, reevaluate its ready state based on the currently set context that the UI continuously updates through property binding.
-Context objects can be shared by various actions.

-#### Pre-action handler
-A pre-action handler can be used to supply additional context information for the action to execute.
-This can be used to i.e. retrieve configuration information or resolve a user uid over ldap.

-An action can be executed if a set of available pre-action handlers plus the initially supplied information can complete the context so the target action-handler can be executed.

-#### Selecting action handlers out of candidates.
-It is possible that multiple action handlers are avialable for the same action, i.e. because different accounts supplied an action handler for the same action.
-In such a case it is necessary to select the right action handler based on the context.

-A simple criteria could be the currently selected account.

-#### Automatic action discovery
-While in many places explicit instantiation of actions is desirable, sometimes we may want to offer all available actions for a certain type.
-For this it should be possible to i.e. query for all actions that apply to a mail.
-That way it is possible to centrally add a new action that automatically become available everywhere.
-Note that this only works for actions that don't require an additional UI, since the components would have to embed that somewhere.

-#### Implementation
-Actions are objects that provide the API, and that QML can instantiate directly with it's id.
-The C++ implementation looks up the action handler via a broker.

-* Action: The interface to execute/launch the action.
-Forwards request and context to broker.
-* ActionHandler: A handler for a specific action.
-Registers itself with the broker.
-* PreActionHandler: A handler that runs before the action and supplies additional information.
-* ActionBroker: Forwards action requests to handlers.
-Selects and executes suitable pre-action handlers.
-* Context: The context containing everything the handler needs to execute the action.

 ### Controller
 Controllers are used to interact with the system.
-The controller is a QObject with a QObject-property every property that should be editable, and a QValidator for every property, so editors can easily be built using property binding while providing property-level validation and feedback.
+The controller is a QObject with a QObject-property for every property that should be editable, and a QValidator for every property, so editors can easily be built using property binding while providing property-level validation and feedback.

-The domain object is exposed as an opaque QVariant that can i.e. be used in an action-context.
+The domain object is exposed as an opaque QVariant.
 This way details from the infrastructure layer don't leak to the UI layer

-Controllers may execute actions or directly interact with infrastructure where suitable.
+Controllers may interact with infrastructure directly or via the fabric.

-TODO: we need to find a solution for autocompletion for individual properties.
-This could be something like a plasma-components specific completer class that is supported by a text component (QCompleter only works for widgets).

 ### Notifications
 The system will provide notifications from various sources.

 Notifications could be: